 Free eDiscovery Podcasts

-To help address the changing discovery landscape, there were new federal rules for electronic discovery passed in December, 2006 to provide some guidance, influential volunteer think tanks like The Sedona Conference and The Electronic Discovery Reference Model were formed to accumulate the thoughts of the small number of lawyers and technologists who were focused on this issue, and a cottage industry of E-Discovery CLE’s sprung up.
+To help address the changing discovery landscape, there were new federal rules for electronic discovery passed in December 2006 to provide some guidance.
+Influential volunteer think tanks like The Sedona Conference and The Electronic Discovery Reference Model were formed to accumulate the thoughts of the small number of lawyers and technologists who were focused on this issue.
+As a result, a cottage industry of electronic discovery CLE’s sprung up.
 These were and remain helpful tools.
 However, for mainstream lawyers, judges, technologists and litigants, these tools are still not enough to reach them when faced with an electronic discovery problem.

 The last few years have seen a number of fringe cases where painful points about electronic discovery and what can happen when litigants do not treat it seriously have been decided.
 Zubulake, Qualcomm, Morgan Stanley are cases where litigants were “bit by electronic discovery.”
-In the backdrop of the pain of these cases, there is progress being made However, the issue electronic discovery still faces is a “tipping point” if you will, where the legal community in general becomes comfortable with the fact that most evidence is in electronic format and deals with cases with e-discovery processes.
+In the backdrop of the pain of these cases, there is progress being made.
+However, the issue of electronic discovery still faces a “tipping point” where the legal community in general becomes comfortable with the fact that most evidence is in electronic format and deals with cases with e-discovery processes and full engagement.
 Frankly, the industry still cries out for more best practices and processes to emerge guiding litigants on how they need to approach Electronically Stored Information (ESI) for electronic discovery.
 This requires additional tools to be developed and processes to tackle the issue of how to approach electronic discovery efficiently without having to review every electronic document and to be more cost effective.
-In a nutshell, there is still plenty of learning needed in the electronic discovery field.
+In a nutshell, there is still plenty of learning resources needed in the electronic discovery field.

 Please let us know what you think.
 Contact us if you’d like to do a show.
 We are always on the lookout for ideas on future shows and speakers.
 Please send an email with your thoughts to firstname.lastname@example.org.